 In the case with larger pump(s) that can produce much more heat, we suggest accompanying a louver(s) with an exhaust fan accompanied with a thermostat on the opposite end of the enclosure.

 The exhaust fan will pull outside air into the enclosure, across the pump equipment, and out the opposite end, allowing heat to escape and keeping the inside of the enclosure at a suitable temperature.
-The draft created by the fan inside the hot box will force the louver blades open and allow air into the enclosure.
+The draft created by the fan inside the pump cover will force the louver blades open and allow air into the enclosure.
 When the fan turns off, the draft will stop and the louver blades will close.

 Keep in mind that the exhaust fans utilize an electric motor to turn the fan blades, so you will want to consider a power source before installing.